dtaht/bufferbloat-rfcs/sce/draft-morton-taht-tsvwg-sce.md

-SCE can potentially be handled entirely by the receiver and be entirely independent of any of the dozens of [@RFC3168] compliant congestion control algorithms, for example by manipulating the TCP receive window in a similar manner to the sender's congestion window.
+SCE can potentially be handled entirely by the receiver and be entirely independent of any of the dozens of [@RFC3168] compliant congestion control algorithms by measuring and interpreting the actual effect of any given ECE feedback loop.

 Alternatively, some mechanism may be defined to feed back SCE signals to the sender explicitly.
 Details of this are left to future I-Ds.